INDEX TO ALL SIX SECTIONS

-The Father is exceedingly patient with us, letting sin "pile up" for years or even generations before it gets to the point where He can no longer allow it to continue and swiftly and decisively exercises judgment.
+The Father is exceedingly patient with us, letting sin "pile up" for years or even generations before it gets to the point where He can no longer allow it to continue.
 In other words, He waits for a period of time to give men the opportunity to refrain from evil, repent and do the right thing.
 After which they have to pay the price for their sins.

 But there is a very bright light at the end of the tunnel...
 As Jesus said...

 Truly, truly, I say to you, that you will weep and lament, but the world will rejoice; you will grieve, but your grief will be turned into joy.
 Whenever a woman is in labor she has pain, because her hour has come; but when she gives birth to the child, she no longer remembers the anguish because of the joy that a child has been born into the world.
 (John 16:20-21 NASB)